Skip to content

 Before serving traffic:

-• [ ] SM_ENVIRONMENT set to something other than development/test/testing.
+• [ ] SM_ENVIRONMENT set to something other than development/testing (those two are the only values treated as non-prod).

 • [ ] SM_SECRET_KEY is a strong random value (not the default).